ydahal1/ydahal1/jokes.md

-Two peanuts were walking down the street.
-One was a salted
+Who is the coolest Doctor in the hospital?
+The hip Doctor!

 [
-Fri Nov 21 00:28:05 UTC 2025
+Sat Nov 22 00:27:44 UTC 2025
  ]